Imarok/boot_slack_bot/README.md

 end
 ```

-Finally , wake up your bot , you can add this code on anywhere you like :
+Finally, wake up your bot, you can add this code on anywhere you like:

 ```ruby
 BootSlackBot.say('Yolo !
 Your slack bot is installed !')